Revealed Price Preference: Theory and Empirical Analysis: Properties of the augmented utility model

 \subsection{Comparing GAPP and GARP}

-Recall that \refeg{eg:GARPnotGAPP} in \refsec{sec:welfare} is an example of a data set that obeys GARP but fails GAPP.
-We now present an example of a data set that obeys GAPP but fails GARP.
+Recall that \refeg{eg:GARPnotGAPP} in \refsec{sec:det_model} is an example of a data set that obeys GARP but fails GAPP.
+We now present an example of a data set that satisfies GAPP but fails GARP.

 \begin{example} Consider the data set consisting of the following two choices: